Wilko01/CV_Floor_Pump/README.md

 ..

 ### Code
-#### Rules Set 1
+#### Rules Set 1 without annotation
+//All annotation is stored in the next paragraph to let the #chars be below 2048.
+It will otherwise not fit in the ESP.
 ```
-//All annotation is stored in the backup of the script to let the #chars be below 2048!

 on System#Boot do
     gpio,13,0